andyalm/mount-gitlab/README.md

 cd gitlab:

 # list all gitlab groups in the project
-ls
+dir

 # list all of the projects and subgroups within a group
 cd mygroup
-ls
+dir

 # list top level files and directories within the default branch of the project
 cd myproject
-ls files
+dir files

 # list the branches in the project
-ls branches
+dir branches

 # list the pipelines in the project
-ls pipelines
+dir pipelines

 # navigate into the main branch
 cd branches/mybranch

 # list the pipelines associated with the current branch
-ls pipelines
+dir pipelines

 # list the top level files and directories within the current branch
-ls files
+dir files

 # list the jobs within a pipeline
-ls pipelines/12345
+dir pipelines/12345

 # print out the job trace for a specific job
 cat pipelines/12345/build